 If you are currently serving in the U.S. Military, or are a Veteran, and you are receiving G.I.
 Bill Funding, please contact the Pat Tillman Veterans Center to discuss the possible financial ramifications of an approved withdrawal, prior to submitting your application.

 If you are an international student with an F1/J1 visa, you must consult with the International Students and Scholars Center to discuss the serious immigration consequences that may result from your withdrawal from ASU.
+International students seeking to process a medical/compassionate withdrawal in a current term/semester must also complete this Medical Reduced Course Load form and turn it in to the International Students and Scholars Center office.

 Two-Year Deadline for Tuition Adjustments